joeshope/get_target_issues/README.md

 --org - Input your org name i.e. "Org example"

---target - Input your target name i.e. "joeshope/get_target_issues" (May be set using --target-reference="Example" when using the Snyk CLI: https://docs.snyk.io/snyk-cli/commands/monitor#target-reference-less-than-target_reference-greater-than)
+--target - Input your target name i.e. "joeshope/get_target_issues" (May be set using --remote-repo-url="Example" when using the Snyk CLI: https://docs.snyk.io/snyk-cli/commands/monitor#target-reference-less-than-target_reference-greater-than)

 --token - Input your Snyk API token (You can find it here: https://docs.snyk.io/snyk-api/authentication-for-api)